nika34-glitch/roxy/README.md

 ```

 The script continuously fetches the latest proxies from `https://mtpro.xyz/api/?type=mtproto` and `https://mtpro.xyz/api/?type=socks`, listens on many proxy-sharing IRC channels, queries a collection of free proxy APIs, and checks the configured paste feeds.
 Newly discovered proxies are deduplicated and written to `proxies.txt`.
-The APIs polled include ProxyScrape, ProxyKingdom, GimmeProxy and PubProxy.
+The APIs polled include ProxyScrape, ProxyKingdom, GimmeProxy, PubProxy and
+proxy-list.download.
 Each endpoint is queried approximately every 0.3 seconds.